-In addition to the statutory Governor duties set out in the Health & Social Care Act (2012), the key functions of the Council of Governors (set out in legislation and in our Constitution) are as follows:
+In addition to the statutory Governor duties set out in the Health & Social Care Act (2012) alongside new legislation (Health and Care Act 2022), the key functions of the Council of Governors (as set out in our Constitution) are as follows:

-- To appoint or remove the Chairman and other Non-Executive Directors alongside deciding their remuneration and allowances, and other terms and conditions of office. - To approve the appointment (by the Non-Executive Directors) of the Chief Executive. - To appoint or remove the Foundation Trust's Auditor.

-- To receive the Trust's annual accounts and any report of the Auditor on them and the annual report (including the Quality Report) at a Council of Governors' Meeting with Governors being encouraged to help to identify and prioritise quality priorities and a quality indicator for the Trust. - To provide views to the Board of Directors (BoD) when the BoD is preparing the document containing information about the Trust's plans, with Governors being required to: - Canvass the opinion of the Trust's Members and the public, and for appointed Governors the body they represent, on the Trust's forward plan, including its objectives, priorities and strategy, and their views should be communicated to the BoD. - Approving significant transactions alongside applications by the Trust to enter into a merger, acquisition, separation or dissolution. - Decide whether non-NHS work would significantly interfere with the Trust's principal purpose, which is to provide goods and services for the health service in England, or performing its other functions. - Approving amendments to the Trust's Constitution. - As outlined in the 'Governors' Code of Conduct', Governors must treat any information which they receive as confidential, and must not disclose it to any third party without the express permission of an authorised representative of the Trust.
+- To appoint or remove the Chairman and other Non-Executive Directors alongside deciding their remuneration and allowances, and other terms and conditions of office. - To approve the appointment (by the Non-Executive Directors) of the Chief Executive. - To appoint or remove the Foundation Trust's Auditor. - To receive the Trust's annual accounts and any report of the Auditor on them and the annual report (including the Quality Account/Report) at a Council of Governors' Meeting.
+As and when required (in keeping with guidance requirements), Governors are encouraged to help to identify and prioritise quality priorities and a quality indicator for the Trust. - To provide views to the Board of Directors (BoD) when the BoD is preparing the document containing information about the Trust's plans, with Governors being required to: - Canvass the opinion of the Trust's Members and the wider public at large, and for appointed Governors the body they represent, on the Trust's forward plan, including its objectives, priorities and strategy, and their views should be communicated to the BoD. - Approving significant transactions alongside applications by the Trust to enter into a merger, acquisition, separation or dissolution and as part of new legislation: - Process undertaken in reaching a decision was appropriate and that the interests of the public at large were considered - Council of Governors may be expected to consent to decisions that benefit the broader public interest while not being of immediate advantage to the Foundation Trust - Decide whether non-NHS work would significantly interfere with the Trust's principal purpose, which is to provide goods and services for the health service in England, or performing its other functions. - Approving amendments to the Trust's Constitution. - As outlined in the 'Governors' Code of Conduct', Governors must treat any information which they receive as confidential, and must not disclose it to any third party without the express permission of an authorised representative of the Trust.
 Authorised information should be utilised by Governors to seek the views of members and the public on material issues or changes being discussed by the Trust and providing information and feedback regarding the Trust, its vision, performance and material strategic proposals made by the BoD. - Require one or more Directors to attend a Governors' meeting to obtain information about the performance of the Trust's functions or Directors' performance of their duties and help the Council of Governors decide whether to propose a vote on the Trust's or Directors' Performance. - To prepare and from time to time review the Trust's Membership Strategy and its policy for the composition of the Council of Governors and of the Non-Executive Directors and, when appropriate, to make recommendations for the revision of the Trust's Constitution. - To undertake such functions as the BoD shall from time to time request.